-42 - since someA actually belongs to class B, the class B version of saySomething() is the one that is used.
+- 42 since someA actually belongs to class B, the class B version of saySomething() is the one that is used. - c) Recall that, when a class has a method with the same name and signature as an inherited method in its base class, we say that the inherited method is overridden.